srushtii-m/srushtii-m.github.io/_pages/about.md

 ![cover](/images/outputbig2.png){: .align-center}

 <p align="justify">
 Hello!
 I'm Srushti Manjunath.
 I started in industrial engineering and now I'm diving into data science.
-The pivot to data science wasn't just a change in discipline, but an expansion of my toolbox - a way to add layers of data interpretation to solve business challenges.
+Switching to data science was a way to enhance my skills and use data to solve business problems.
 </p>

 ### Industrial Engineering Roots